Southern Shows Home

 NC Crop Improvement Association to Meet at Show

-NC Crop Improvement Association (NCCIA) will hold their annual meeting at the Southern Farm Show for the third time this year.
+NC Crop Improvement Association (NCCIA) will hold their annual meeting at the Southern Farm Show on Friday February 6 in the James Martin Building.
 The NCCIA is a non-profit educational and service organization recognized as the official agency for seed certification in North Carolina.

 NCCIA is an organization of seed growers/seed conditioners that administers the Seed Certification Program throughout North Carolina for all crops.
 The purpose of the Association is to maintain and make available to the public, through certification, sources of high-quality seed and propagating material of varieties so grown and distributed as to ensure genetic identity, a high degree of genetic and mechanical purity, and a minimum of seed or plant-borne disease.